-EXTRACT FROM A PROTEST IN THE ILLINOIS LEG-ISLATURE AGAINST THE REORGANIZATION OF THE JUDICIARY, February 26, 1841 judges and the constitutional term of their office.
+For the reasons thus presented, and for others no less apparent, the undersigned cannot assent to the passage of the bill, or permit it to become a law, without this evidence of their disapprobation; and they now protest against the reorganization of the judiciary, because-(1) It violates the great principles of free government by subjecting the judiciary to the Legislature.
+(2) It is a fatal blow at the independence of the judges and the constitutional term of their office.
 (3) It is a measure not asked for, or wished for, by the people.
 (4) It will greatly increase the expense of our courts, or else greatly diminish their utility.
-(5) It will give our courts a political and partizan character, thereby impairing public confidence in their decisions.
+(5) It will give our courts a political and partisan character, thereby impairing public confidence in their decisions.
 (6) It will impair our standing with other States and the world.
 (7) It is a party measure for party purposes, from which no practical good to the people can possibly arise, but which may be the source of immeasurable evils.